asyncapi/modelina/examples/README.md

 - [generate-typescript-models](./generate-typescript-models) - A basic example to generate TypeScript data models
 - [typescript-interface](./typescript-interface) - A basic TypeScript generator that outputs interfaces.
 - [typescript-enum-type](./typescript-enum-type) - A basic example of how to use Modelina can output different types of enums in TypeScript.
+- [typescript-generate-example](./typescript-generate-example) - A basic example of how to use Modelina and output a TypeScript class with an example function.
 - [typescript-generate-marshalling](./typescript-generate-marshalling) - A basic example of how to use the un/marshalling functionality of the typescript class.
-- [typescript-generate-example](./typescript-generate-example) - A basic example of how to use Modelina and output a TypeScript class with an example function.
+- [typescript-generate-comments](./typescript-generate-comments) - A basic example of how to generate TypeScript interfaces with comments from description and example fields.
 - [typescript-use-esm](./typescript-use-esm) - A basic example that generate the models to use ESM module system.
 - [typescript-use-cjs](./typescript-use-cjs) - A basic example that generate the models to use CJS module system.
 - [indentation-type-and-size](./indentation-type-and-size) - This example shows how to change the indentation type and size of the generated model.